 Talk to the other parent about making your own arrangements.

-If you cannot agree, contact Child Maintenance Options for help and support.
+If you cannot agree, or you feel at risk talking to the other parent, contact Child Maintenance Options for help and support.

 If you decide to use the Child Maintenance Service, they’ll give you a reference number and explain how to apply.